ambercamilleri/Predictive-Modeling/README.md

 - fixed formatting of "price", "security_deposit", and "cleaning_fee" to be numeric, without commas or "$"
 - added column at end that has ((price x4) + cleaning_fee)
 - I have NOT changed columns that are basically Y/N to be bianary, like "room_type", for example.
+- Also, it may be useful to note that in both this file and the original I uploaded I set the working directory to one of my local folders.
+You'll obviously need to change this to the location of where you have the csv data file saved.

+As you guys continue working on this, feel free to clean up and make changes to the code I wrote.
+I like doing this for the practice, but have little experience.
+I'm certain my code is clunky at best.